 Introduce your team to the concept of brand archetypes by developing a guide that explains how to apply it throughout the company.

 It's also helpful to draw up an archetype checklist that takes into account your brand archetype values and character traits.
 Your team can easily refer to this cheat sheet when crafting campaigns or regular messages.

 Finally, you can incorporate all brand elements, including the brand archetype, into a detailed brand style guide.
 This would be the handbook par excellence for all employees to maintain consistency throughout the entire organization.

 A brand style guide typically contains the following elements:

-It is important to include definitive guidelines on what to do and what not to do in which context (e.g. online versus offline channels) and to illustrate this with examples.
-This way you make sure it is crystal clear for everyone at all times how the branding should be used to obtain a strong, consistent brand identity with a clear message.
+It's essential to include definitive guidelines on what to do and what not to do in which context (e.g. online versus offline channels) and to illustrate this with examples.
+This way, you make sure it's crystal clear for everyone at all times how the branding should be used to obtain a strong, consistent brand identity with a clear message.

 A brand that appears confused is like a water color, swept away in a whirlpool of vibrant brands.
 On the other hand, a brand with a strong core identity and consistent brand voice - strengthened by an archetype - will steal the spotlight.